o1-labs/o1js/README-nix.md

 # o1js README-nix

-[Nix](https://nixos.org/) is a tool for package management and system configurationthat can help developers build a project in a reproducible and reliable manner, without messing up versions during upgrades.
+[Nix](https://nixos.org/) is a tool for package management and system configuration that can help developers build a project in a reproducible and reliable manner, without messing up versions during upgrades.

 Much like the `mina` repository, you can use Nix to